Open-Microfrontends/open-microfrontends-examples/minimal/README.md

 The implementation only depends on *Node.js* and doesn't use any bundlers.

-The Microfrontend is hosted on a simple HTML page and doesn't require any specific server-side code.
+The Microfrontend can be hosted on a simple HTML page and doesn't require any specific server-side code.

 The definition file is [microfrontends.yaml](./microfrontends.yaml).
 If you update it you have to run ```npm run generate``` in all submodules.